-Soy Isoflavones: The Soy Estrogen Myth
+The Origins of the Soy Estrogen Myth

-For some quick background on why some ‘experts’ believe that soy is bad for men, you need to first understand soy isoflavones.
-A type of phytoestrogen, isoflavones are plant-derived chemicals (phytochemicals) present in all kinds of legumes but most potent in soybeans.
+For some quick background on why ‘experts’ believe that soy is bad for men, you need first to understand soy isoflavones.
+Isoflavones are plant-derived chemicals (phytochemicals) that fall under “phytoestrogens.”
+These chemicals are present in all kinds of legumes but most potent in soybeans.

-Does Soy Increase Estrogen in Males?
+How Does Plant Estrogen Impact Males?

-The truth is that none of these claims are born out in the research.
-The small studies that seemed to show that sperm count was reduced in men consuming soy were subsequently debunked by a number of follow-up studies done on a larger scale.
+The truth is that many of the claims surrounding plant proteins and estrogen aren’t proven in research.
+The small studies that seemed to show that soy reduced sperm count in men were subsequently debunked by several follow-up studies done on a larger scale.

-The study found that, across all trials analyzed, soy protein had zero impact on testosterone or estrogen levels in men.
-Jim White, RDN, American College of Sports Medicine Exercise Physiologist, and owner of Jim White Fitness & Nutrition Studios commented on this study, “Time and time again, research has shown that soy protein is a great choice for your health and won’t negatively impact your hormone levels.
-With so much misinformation circulating, it is imperative that we look to credible sources such as these studies.”
+The study found that soy protein had zero impact on testosterone or estrogen levels in men across all trials analyzed.
+Jim White, RDN, American College of Sports Medicine Exercise Physiologist, commented, “Time and time again, research has shown that soy protein is a great choice for your health and won’t negatively impact your hormone levels.
+With so much misinformation circulating, it is imperative that we look to credible sources.”

-Importantly, popular magazines like Men’s Health, which have been vocally anti-soy in the past, have changed course due to substantial (and mounting) research debunking the idea that soy increases estrogen in males or has any negative impact on male hormones.
+Even popular magazines like Men’s Health, which has been vocally anti-soy in the past, have changed course due to substantial (and mounting) research debunking the idea that soy increases estrogen in males or has any negative impact on male hormones.
 In fact, back in 2018, they released an article touting the benefits of soy protein for men as an excellent dairy-free alternative and even ranked it higher than almond milk, coconut milk, and rice milk.

 Soy Protein Holds Up

-Soy also contains a number of vitamins and minerals, including molybdenum, vitamin K1, folate, copper, manganese, phosphorus, and thiamine.
+Beyond the isoflavones and high-quality proteins, soy is an excellent source of other beneficial nutrients, including fiber, molybdenum, vitamin K1, folate, copper, manganese, phosphorus, and thiamine.
 Each of these vitamins and minerals offers its own health benefits and should be part of any balanced diet.

-Effects of Soy Men Can Count On
+The Effects of Soy That Men Can Count On

-It’s so important to understand the science behind health claims you may read in a popular magazine or online from your favorite health guru.
+It’s important to understand the science behind health claims you may read in a popular magazine or see on your favorite influencer’s YouTuber.
 While well-meaning, it’s easy to read a single study and then draw an incorrect conclusion.

-Not only is soy an excellent source of protein and fiber, it also stands up against whey protein in clinical trials when it comes to building and maintaining muscle mass.
+Not only is soy an excellent source of protein and fiber, but it also stands up against whey protein in clinical trials when it comes to building and maintaining muscle mass.